Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 In the right hands, Tracer can be a very devastating pick.
 High mobility, high damage, low health - a player that can capitalize on the advantages while avoiding the detriments via good movement and smart positioning can single-handedly carry a game.
 For those of us without perfect tracking, however, she can often find herself falling short of what a team actually needs.
 Compared to the awesome, team-wiping powers of ultimate abilities like Tactical Visor and Configuration: Tank, Pulse Bomb often leaves a lot to be desired.
 The power to instantly remove almost any enemy from the game is noteworthy, but lacks the same game-ending power that other heroes have.
 There are few situations where Tracer can’t make an impact, but it’s often worth considering whether another character might accomplish what she would with more safety and efficiency.

-The departure of 3 tank meta is a boon for Genji mains everywhere, though I do specifically direct this thought towards his mains.
+The departure of 3 tank meta is a boon for Genji mains everywhere, though I do specifically direct this thought towards only Genji mains and those who are able to play him decently.
 As with most of Tier 3, a phenomenal player can take over the game with this hero.
-However, if you’re simply proficient, or feel your skill is equal amongst all of the DPS characters, it’s highly unlikely he will be the first choice.
+However, if you’re simply proficient, or feel your skill is equal amongst all of the DPS characters, he should not be your first choice for a DPS pick.
 Tier 3 isn’t a place for bad characters - just ones that are overshadowed by the best in the game.
 If you aren’t able to make solo picks, or provide ample space for your team to act, his impact is just not comparable.
 For players that are proficient with Genji, feel free to pick him up in your games!
 Genji is definitely not a bad character.

 The last of Tier 3, Zenyatta too remains in the same place as last season.
 Discord Orb is admittedly more powerful when up against 3 tanks, but the power of Transcendence shows primarily when denying the team-killing abilities of DPS characters, making the tradeoff more or less even.
 He does suffer significantly from the potentially increased prevalence of flankers, but as a second support, his utility keeps him in a good enough spot for general use.
-While his damage output is noteworthy, Transcendence is much more so thanks to its ability to turn around situations that no other character could.
+While his damage output is noteworthy (especially after the recent buffs to his attack spread), Transcendence is much more so thanks to its ability to turn around situations that no other character could.
 Consider picking Zenyatta in the event that you see your enemies attempting to win with Zarya combos (Hanzo, Genji, etc.).
 He’s also a rather direct counter to the Mei strat spoken of in her section.

 Tier 4 Heroes

-Entering Tier 4, what you should ask yourself immediately is whether or not the character you’re thinking about picking does their job better than a Tier 2 analog.
-For Torbjorn, the answer is almost always no. Bastion and Soldier lay down more damage at a faster speed with increased consistency.
+Entering Tier 5, what you should ask yourself immediately is whether or not the character you’re thinking about picking does their job better than a Tier 2 analog.
+For Torbjorn, the answer is almost always no. Soldier is definitely able to lay down more damage at a faster speed with increased consistency.
 This alone is enough to relegate him down a few tiers on our list.
 The better the opposing players are, the less the turret can be expected to do.
-This isn’t enough to relegate Torb to tier 5, as he ultimately isn’t straight-up garbage, but save for specific team comps (double builder, specific holds on specific maps) he just cannot be as useful as so many other picks.
+He ultimately isn’t straight-up garbage, but save for specific team comps (double builder, specific holds on specific maps) he just cannot be as useful as so many other picks.

 As mentioned in Ana’s section above, Reaper was one of the powerhouses of Season 2.
 However, he doesn’t find himself in any better a situation now than in Season 3.
 If this alleged “tank buster” couldn’t find a home in the 3-tank meta, there should be no surprise that he remains in a largely unused state for this season.
 Reaper has incredible power - 2 shotting most characters in the game with ease, dealing high shield damage, a game changing ultimate, high mobility - the list of pros is quite long.
 However, even with all of this, getting mowed down by the enemy’s Soldier and Bastion takes the wind right out of his sails.
 His abysmal range is not appropriately compensated for by Wraith Form or Shadow Step, and this alone destroys his effectiveness and places him below the aforementioned DPS picks.
 Don’t forget about him - as stated, his strengths are as strong as they come.
 Consider this pocket pick for points that minimize open areas, or in games where teams are in constant struggle on the point.

 A good Widow can single-handedly carry the game, as many players have experienced (more often on the other team).
 Like Hanzo, however, she needs to be making picks.
 That’s the long and short of it - if she isn’t actively getting kills that a character like Soldier couldn’t be getting in the same position, then she isn’t contributing what she needs to contribute.
+To re-emphasize, you need to get picks and not just be doing damage.
+Damage that ends up just being healed up is just trash damage.
 Unlike Hanzo, she doesn’t have the benefit of Scatter Shot or Sonic Arrow to aid in the kills (Infra-Sight is, of course, similar - but can only be used at the rate of an ultimate ability).
 If you know you can make the plays that must be made, then she’s a stellar pick in a variety of situations.
 She does better in 2-2-2 than in triple tank as well.
-We just cannot justify putting her higher up on our tier list because of the reasons mentioned above.
+We just cannot justify putting her higher up on our tier list because of all the reasons mentioned above.
+There’s a reason why you almost never see Widowmaker picked in professional setups.

 Previously she would almost always die after ulting if the enemy team had any sort of coordination.
-Regardless, what she provides to her team without her ult up is just not comparable to Ana or Lucio.
+Regardless, what she provides to her team without her ult up is just not comparable to Lucio, Ana or Zenyatta.
 This, combined with her effectiveness decreasing as your rank increases, keeps her at the bottom of the barrel when it comes to supports.
 She can’t be considered a counter to something like a Graviton Surge and Dragonstrike combo at the higher ranks, as the enemy team will be sure to hunt her down at the appropriate time.
+A noteworthy mention would be - her synergy with Pharah now should not be underestimated.
+Any good Pharmercy duo can single-handedly carry games.

 OVERWATCH TIER LIST FOR SEASON 4 - THANK YOU FOR READING!